AgenticIE: An Adaptive Agent for Information Extraction from Complex Regulatory Documents: Agentic DoP Understanding

 \subsection{Executor Module}

 The executor translates the planner’s high-level decisions into concrete actions by running the selected tool and integrating its results into the AgentState.
-Once a tool and its input are specified, the executor retrieves the corresponding tool from the registry and normalizes the input using the tool’s schema to ensure compatibility.
-Inputs are validated before execution to prevent malformed or ambiguous calls.
+Once a tool and its input are specified, the executor retrieves the corresponding tool and normalizes the input using the tool’s schema to ensure compatibility (Figure~\ref{fig:executor-detailed}).

-Tools are executed via a uniform interface-either as standard callables or Langchain-compatible Runnables-allowing flexibility in implementation.
-On success, tool outputs are postprocessed and written to relevant fields in the AgentState (e.g., \textit{user\_language}, \textit{document\_text}, \textit{extracted\_kvps}, \textit{qa\_answer}, \textit{verification\_result}).
+Tools are executed via a uniform interface, allowing flexibility in implementation.
+On success, tool outputs are postprocessed and written to relevant fields in the AgentState (e.g., \texttt{user_language}, \texttt{document_text}, \texttt{extracted_kvps}, \texttt{qa_answer}, \texttt{verification_result}).
 On failure-due to parsing errors, misuse, runtime issues, or external constraints-the executor updates the AgentState with error metadata and stores the faulty output.
-In both cases, the \textit{AgentStatus} is set to \textit{PLAN}, signaling that a new reasoning cycle should begin.

-Each tool invocation is logged with metadata including input, output, success status, and the planner's prior reasoning.
-This trace ensures transparency and helps avoid repeated tool calls with identical inputs.
-To prevent infinite loops, the executor tracks the last executed tool and its output, enabling the planner to detect unproductive cycles and adjust its strategy.
+In both cases, \texttt{AgentStatus} is set to \texttt{PLAN}, signaling that a new reasoning cycle should begin.
+To prevent possible infinite loops, the executor tracks the last executed tool and its output, enabling the planner to adjust its strategy.

-By ensuring consistent state updates and structured handling for both success and failure, the executor enables robust and traceable execution across noisy or incomplete inputs.